oduameh/Hyper-docs/Credential definitions (3 tutorials).md

 2. Update the `version` value to reflect the changes made.
 This is important to ensure that each version of the credential definition remains distinct.
 3. Create a new credential definition entry with the updated version and schema.

+### Versioning guidance

-## Note: When you make changes to an existing credential definition, it's essential to version the new entry accurately.
-This ensures clarity and avoids potential conflicts or misunderstandings among different versions of the same definition.
+When you update an existing credential definition, publish a new semantic version so issuers and verifiers can distinguish the latest configuration from previous releases.
+This avoids conflicts between definitions that share the same name and schema.

-## Deleting a credential definition
+## Tutorial 3: Delete a credential definition

 Unfortunately, once published (especially in the [Verifiable Data Registry (VDR)](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#verifiable-data-registry), deleting the credential definition becomes unfeasible.